 Recover YB-TServer from crash loop

-FATAL) or the cause of a crash is unknown (for example, code errors that lead to
+FATAL) or when the cause of a crash is unknown (for example, code errors that lead to

 Since servers stuck in a crash loop typically cannot stay up long enough to be safely issued runtime commands against them, manual intervention by the administrator is required to bring a YB-TServer back to a healthy state.